adambard/learnxinyminutes-docs/tcsh.html.markdown

 end
 # --- secretnum.csh --- end ---------------------------------------------------

-# Advises:
-# 1. Do not use redirection in single-line if (it is well documented bug)
-#    In most cases avoid to use single-line IFs.
-# 2. Do not mess up with other shells code, c-shell is not compatible with
-#    other shells and has different abilities and priorities.
-# 3. Use spaces as you'll use them to write readable code in any language.
-#    It is not so well documented (never was) that it requires spaces
-#    (separators) between everything except those that constitute an element.
-#    A bug of csh was 'set x=1' worked, 'set x = 1' worked, 'set x =1' did not!
-#    A bug of tcsh was 'if ( ! $x )' worked but 'if (! $x ) did not.
-# 4. It is well documented that numeric expressions require spaces in-between;
-#    also parenthesise all bit-wise and unary operators.
-# 5. Do not write a huge weird expression with several quotes, backslashes etc
-#    It is bad practice for generic programming, it is dangerous in any shell.
-# 6  Use quotes, it will save you many times.
-# 7. Help tcsh, report the bug here <https://bugs.gw.com/>
-# 8. Read the man page, 'tcsh' has a huge list of options, and variables.
-#
-#    I suggest the following options by default
-#    ------------------------------------------
-# Even in non-interactive shells
-#    set echo_style=both
-#    set backslash_quote
-#    set parseoctal
-#    unset noclobber
-#
-# These options are not necessary but I suggest to begin using tcsh with them
-#
-# enable:
-#    set inputmode=insert
-#    set autolist
-#    set listjobs
-#    set padhour
-#    set color
-#    set colorcat
-#    set nobeep
-#    set cdtohome
-#    set ellipsis
-#
-#    set histdup
-#    set histlit
-#    set nohistclop
-#
-# disable:
-#    unset compat_expr
-#    unset noglob
-#    unset autologout
-#    unset time
-#    unset tperiod
-#
-# NOTE: If the 'backslash_quote' is set, it may create compatibility issues
-# with other tcsh scripts which was written without it.
-#
-# NOTE: The same for 'parseoctal', but it is better to fix the problematic
-# scripts.
-#
-# NOTE: **for beginners only**
-# This enable automatically rescan 'path' directories if need to. (like bash)
-#    set autorehash

 #### a nice prompt
 #    set prompt = "%B%{\033[35m%}%t %{\033[32m%}%n@%m%b %C4 %# "